 At Jahia, we like to spark innovations.
-It can be a morning coffee between colleagues, an event visit, or just a new market insight that leads to a great product feature, a new social media campaign, a new sales targeting plan etc. To better understand other teams and how they work, we initiated an exchange program for our apprentices: The best way to get sets of fresh looks into how we work and what we do.
+It can be a morning coffee between colleagues, an event visit, or just a new market insight that leads to a great product feature, a new social media campaign, a new sales targeting plan etc. To better understand other teams and how they work, we initiated an exchange program for our employees: the best way to get a fresh set of eyes into how we work and what we do.

-This is the story of what happened when a team of three marketeers got behind the hood and work with the developers team.
-The developers team decided to welcome the marketing team for a training on DX (our CMS Platform).
+This is the story of what happened when a team of three marketers got under the hood and worked with the development team.
+The development team decided to welcome the marketing team for a training on DX (our CMS Platform).

 Through this interview, Alexis, Junior Digital marketer tells us about this experiment: